 The virus that causes COVID-19 is thought to spread mainly from person to person, mainly through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 Spread is more likely when people are in close contact with one another (within about six feet).

 Learn more at on the CDC website.

 2. How is COVID-19 treated?

-There are no medications specifically approved for COVID-19.
 Most people with mild symptoms will recover on their own by drinking plenty of fluids, resting, and taking pain and fever medications.
 However, some cases develop pneumonia and require medical care or hospitalization.

 Most COVID-19 illnesses are mild with fever and cough.
 The vast majority of people with the virus do not require hospital care.
 A much smaller percentage of people get severely ill with lung and breathing problems, like pneumonia.
 Elderly people and people with underlying medical conditions are at highest risk.